This is your ultimate guide to book cover design.

 Thriller and mysteries book cover design tips

-A good book cover in the thriller genre should send some chills down your spine.
+A book cover design in the thriller genre should send some chills down your spine.
 How to achieve it?
 Let’s take a closer look.

 Most of the time, the typography matches the mood of the book and creates a sharp, edgy psychedelic feeling.